starburst997/SWFTY/README.md

 }
 ```

+I might changed it from JSON to a binary format, altho having an easy to read JSON makes it very easy to port and use in other language, will see...

 A POC renderer is the next step as well as having the exporter available in command-line form.

 ## Preface